 Top 10 Chinese Kung Fu Styles

-Kung Fu is one of the most well-known traditional Chinese cultures.
+Kung Fu (or Wushu) is one of the most well-known traditional Chinese cultures.
 It was first introduced abroad by Chinese-American Kung Fu master Bruce Lee.
 His Kung Fu movies made Chinese Kung Fu sweep across the world.
-Kung Fu has many systems and styles such as Shaolin Temple and Tai Chi and below are top 10 famous Chinese Kung Fu styles.
+Kung Fu has many systems and styles such as Shaolin Temple and Tai Chi.
+Below are top 10 most famous Chinese Kung Fu styles.

 1. Shaolin Kung Fu 少林功夫

-Shaolin Kung Fu is well known both at home and abroad.
-It originated from the Shaolin Temple on Mount Songshan, Dengfeng County, Henan Province.
-It integates the wisdom of Zen Buddhism into Chinese Kungfu and formed various kinds of sub-styles.
-The monks Its basic skills mainly include tumbling, jumping, rolling and others.
+It integrates the wisdom of Zen Buddhism into Chinese Kungfu and formed various kinds of sub-styles.
+Its basic skills mainly include tumbling, jumping, rolling and others.
 In recent years westerners are becoming more and more interested in learning it.

 2. Tai Chi Quan 太极拳

-Tai Chi absorbs the advantages of different marital arts, integrates Yin-yang theory traditional Chinese medicine and other ideas, creating a set of marital art.
+Tai Chi absorbs the advantages of different marital arts, integrating Yin and Yang theory, traditional Chinese medicine and other ideas, creating a set of marital art.
 Practicers move their bodies slowly and gently to develop one’s internal power.